icprog/sw_sncn_motorcontrol_ethercat_kit/app_demo_master_cyclic_position_2_nodes/doc_quickstart/quickstart.rst

 Run the application
 +++++++++++++++++++

 When the application has been compiled, the next step is to run it on the Linux PC.
-Before doing that, make sure that the SOMANET EtherCAT stack has been flashed with or are running a proper motor control software for the EtherCAT slave side, i.e. ``app_demo_slave_ethercat_motorcontrol``.
+Before doing that, make sure that the SOMANET EtherCAT stacks have been flashed with or are running a proper motor control software for the EtherCAT slave side, i.e. ``app_demo_slave_ethercat_motorcontrol``.

    #.
 Make sure that the stacks are recognized.
 For this you have to have the EtherCAT driver up and running.
 To start the driver on a Linux machine execute in a terminal the following command: ::